clitetailor/cursornext/docs/01-parsing-patterns.md

 ## Test

-In cursornext, there are three methods that we can use to test a cursor:
+In cursornext, there are three methods that can be used to test a cursor:

 - `startsWith()`
 - `oneOf()`
 - `exec()`

-`startsWith()` takes an input string and tests whether the document at the cursor position starts with that string.
+`startsWith()` takes an input string and tests whether the document from the cursor position starts with that string.
 For example:

 ```
 1 | Hello, World!